FlavienDesse/sardinette-integration/README.md

 # sardinette-integration

-For the project to work, just run main.html on an HTML server
+For the project to work, just run main.html on a server